Sergipe-Alagoas Basin: Muribeca Formation

 Late Aptian in origin.
 The Formation is formed by 3 members, the Carmópolis, Ibura and Oiterinhos members.
 The Carmópolis Member is formed by sandstones with minor intercalations of siltstones and shales and polymictic conglomerates.
 The Ibura Member contains a succession of halite, sylvinite and carnallite.
 The Oiteirinhos Member has an alternation of laminated calcilutites and shales.
 Fossils found in the formation include foraminifers, palynomorphs, ostracods, conchostraceans and fish remains.

 The name Muribeca derives from the town of Muribeca in northern Sergipe, where was found rocks thought to be from this formation.
 In reality, the rocks are now assigned to the Rio Pitanga Formation, and the Muribeca Formation is not exposed at all.

 Maceió Formation

 Late Aptian in origin, contemporary with Muribeca.
 Composed of coarse to fine-grained sandstones, with minor shale intercalations, and conglomerates.
 Common fossils in this in the shales are of conchostraceans and fish.

 It's named after the capital of Alagoas, Maceió.

 Poção Formation

 Early Aptian to Late Aptian in origin.
 Composed of conglomerates and coarse-grained arkoses.

 Riachuelo Formation

 Late Aptian to Early Cenomanian in origin.
 The formation is formed by 3 members, the Angico, Maruim and Taquari.
 The Angico member is composed by siliciclastic conglomerates and sandstones and the Taquari Member is composed of a cyclic alternation of marls and shales.
-Fossils of ammonites are bountiful in this formation, along side fossils of other molluscs and fish.
+Fossils of ammonites are bountiful in this formation, alongside fossils of other molluscs and fish.

 The Formation was named after the municipality of Riachuelo.